Azure/ResourceModules/modules/app/managed-environments/README.md

 # App ManagedEnvironments `[Microsoft.App/managedEnvironments]`

-This module deploys an App Managed Environments (also known as a Container App Environment).
+This module deploys an App Managed Environment (also known as a Container App Environment).

 ## Navigation